Unital operads, monoids, monads, and bar constructions: Appendix: operads as symmetric monoidal categories

 of the component

-of the identity element of $\SI_m$ in $\sE^{\boxtimes n}(\bm) = \tilde{\sE}(\bm,\bn)$.
-We use the given partition of $m$ into $n$ numbers to define a $\phi \in \PS(\bm,\bn)$ for this component.
+of the identity element of $\SI_m$ in $\sE^{\boxtimes n}(\bm)$.
+We use the given partition of $m$ into $n$ numbers to define a $\phi \in \sF_{>0}(\bm,\bn)$ for this component.
 Explicitly, let $m_{j,i} = m_1 +\cdots + m_{j-1} +i$ for $1\leq j\leq n$ and $1\leq i\leq m_j$.
 Of course, if $m_j = 0$, there are no such $i$.
 This specifies an identification of $\bm$ in blocks, and we define $\ph\colon \bm\rtarr \bn$ by $\ph(0) = 0$ and $\ph(m_{j,i}) = j$; we later denote this $\ph$ by $\ph_{m_1,\cdots,m_n}$.
 Clearly $\ph^{-1}(j) = m_j$ for $1\leq j\leq n$.
 Via the identity map on \autoref{component} and passage to coproducts, this defines $\om$ on the identity component \autoref{componenttoo}.
 It is clear that $\om$ defined by right $\SI_m$-equivariance is then a left $\SI_n$-map.
-To see that $\om$ is an isomorphism, let $\ph\colon \bm\rtarr \bn$ be any map in $\PS$ and let $m_j = |\ph^{-1}(j)|$ for $1\leq j\leq n$.
+To see that $\om$ is an isomorphism, let $\ph\colon \bm\rtarr \bn$ be any map in $\sF_{>0}$ and let $m_j = |\ph^{-1}(j)|$ for $1\leq j\leq n$.
 There is a $\si\in \SI_m$ such that $\ph_{m_1,\cdots,m_n} \com \si = \ph$; for example, we can require $\si$ to map the elements of $\ph^{-1}(j)$, in order, to the elements ${m_{j,i}}$, in order.
-Then $\ph_{m_1,\cdots,m_n} \com \ta\com \si = \ph$ for any $\ta\in \SI_{m_1}\times \cdots \times \SI{m_n}$.
+Then $\ph_{m_1,\cdots,m_n} \com \ta\com \si = \ph$ for any $\ta\in \SI_{m_1}\times \cdots \times \SI_{m_n}$.
 This implies that $\om$ maps components bijectively and is an isomorphism on each component. \end{proof}

 Now let $\sC$ be an operad.
-Via the isomorphisms of \autoref{symseqiso}, we may give $\bar{\sC}$ a structure of symmetric monoidal category enriched in $\sV$ and identify it with the symmetric monoidal envelope of $\sC$.
-We recall the following definition from \cite{MT}.
+Via the isomorphisms of \autoref{symseqiso}, we may give $\sC$ a structure of permutative category enriched in $\sV$ and identify it with the permutative envelope of $\sC$.
+We relate it to the operadic examples of categories of operators, as defined in \cite{MT} or, equivariantly, \cite[Section 5.3]{MMO}; the latter allows an equivariant generalization of the following results.